dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-2022-litter-1-queen-aiyla-and-king-tzar.md

 layout: post
 title: 2022 Litter 4 Queen Athena and King Tao
 color: "These kittens will be Blue Bicolor and Mitted "
-expected: June  2022
+expected: June  July 2022
 info: ""
-thumbnail: /assets/img/uploads/img_0335-1-.jpg
+thumbnail: assets/img/uploads/img_e2768.jpg
 reserved: 1 kitten is reserved already
 ---
-King Tzar is a stunning Seal point Traditional bicolor Ragdoll who likes to sleep with our Head Nanny; German Shepherd Nanny Sophia.
+King Tao is our newest blue bicolor King from Heavenlyrags in Idaho.
+He is going to be a big cat; all muscle already.
+He has perfect markings and a personality to match..

 Queen Athena is our sweetness and light Blue Bicolor Queen.

-Athena is young yet so has yet to develop her full coat or coat color at age 3 or 4.
-Each month her coat gets plusher; reflecting her lines.
+Athena is a very fluffy girl.
+Each month her coat gets plusher; reflecting her Polish lines.
 Blue is a soft color and the second most common color in Ragdolls.

-Because King Tzar carries a recessive Lilac gene which competes equally with Blue, these kittens could be Blue, Lilac, or Seal.
-In recent litters from these two most kittens were Blue Bicolor.
-All these kittens will be either Bicolor (Pink nose/white V over nose) or Mitted (dark nose).
-Some will have a lot of white.
+All these kittens will be blue; either Bicolor (Pink nose/white V over nose) or Mitted (dark nose).